-If you have any questions about your complaint or the form, please call the Consumer Complaint Help Line at 707-253-4059, or email us.
+If you have any questions about your complaint or the form, please call the CEPU Help Line at (707) 253-4059, or email us at the above address.

-- Complete this form (PDF) Opens a New Window. to submit a consumer complaint.
+- Consumer Complaint Form (PDF) Opens a New Window.

 Small Claims Court

-If the Consumer Complaint Unit is unable to resolve your complaint or if it is deemed to be a civil matter another option would be to file a small claims action in the Napa Superior Court.
-Small Claims Court is a special court to provide citizens with a quick and inexpensive way to collect claims up to $10,000.
+Small Claims Court is a special court to provide a quick and inexpensive way to collect claims up to $10,000.
 You must be 18 years old to file a claim.
 Minors must have the court appoint a guardian to sue for them.